palantir/atlasdb/doc/adr/0007-use-cql-for-column-paging-for-sweep.md

 2. Use CQL queries with limits to collect the <column, timestamp> pairs.

-Further, since performing a number of additional CQL queries for every row will be less efficient, and unnecessary for most users, we decided to add an optional parameter, sweepColumnBatchSize, in CassandraKVSConfig, and use the method described above only if this parameter is set.
+Further, since performing a number of additional CQL queries for every row will be less efficient, and unnecessary for most users, we decided to add an optional parameter, timestampsGetterBatchSize, in CassandraKVSConfig, and use the method described above only if this parameter is set.

 We chose CQL queries over thrift because CQL queries are simpler to write, and have been empirically shown to have